-Aarhus University and Aarhus University Hospital in Denmark has provided the results of a major epidemiological study indicating that Parkinson’s disease begins in the gastrointestinal tract.
+Aarhus University and Aarhus University Hospital in Denmark has provided the results of a major epidemiological study indicating that Parkinson’s disease may begin in the gut (gastrointestinal tract).
 The study is the largest in the field so far and has been recently published in the internationally recognized journal Annals of Neurology.

 Parkinson’s disease affects an increasing number of people every year.
 However, scientists still do not know why some people develop Parkinson’s disease and some don’t.
 Researchers from Aarhus University and Aarhus University Hospital have taken an important step towards a better understanding of the disease with their research indicating that Parkinson’s disease may begin in the gut and spread through the vagus nerve to the brain.

 Postdoc Elisabeth Svensson explains the hypothesis behind the study: “We have conducted a registry study of almost 15,000 patients who have had the vagus nerve in their stomach severed.
 Between approximately 1970-1995 this procedure was a very common method of ulcer treatment.
 If it really is correct that Parkinson’s disease may being in the gut and spreads through the vagus nerve, then these vagotomy patients should naturally be protected against developing Parkinson’s disease.”

 And it turns out that the hypothesis is correct.